d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 params
 ```

-Let's use this to implement our own version of the dense layer.
+Let us use this to implement our own version of the dense layer.
 It has two parameters - bias and weight.
 To make it a bit nonstandard, we bake in the ReLU activation as default.
 Next, we implement a fully connected layer with both weight and bias parameters.
 It uses ReLU as an activation function, where `in_units` and `units` are the number of inputs and the number of outputs, respectively.

 ```{.python .input  n=19}
 class MyDense(nn.Block):